TRIQS/triqs/doc/reference/c++/arrays/lazy.rst

 .. _Lazy:

-Interaction with clef expressions
+Interaction with CLEF expressions
 ============================================

-* The Value and View classes (array, matrix and vector and algebraic expression of them) are ready to use with the triqs::clef library :
+* The containers and their view classes can be used with the :doc:`../clef/contents` library :

-  * They can be called on lazy expressions made of placeholders.
+  * They can be called with CLEF expressions.

-  * Automatic assignment has been set up.
-Cf clef lib doc ...
+  * :doc:`Automatic assignment<../clef/assign>` has been set up.

-* Using the clef library offers a quick and efficient way to fill an array with multiple advantages :
+* Using the CLEF library offers a quick and efficient way to fill an array with multiple advantages :

   * It is simpler and more readeable than a series of for loops.
   * It is usually more optimal since the for loops are automatically written in the TraversalOrder of the array.

-* NB : the expression can be (and are) inlined by the compilers...

 * **Example** :